Scouting From the Combine

 It’s not every day you get to look over your customers’ cornfields from above.
 Luckily, you’ll get a chance to do that this fall by jumping in the combine with them to do some very late-season scouting.

-“I think at harvest is a great time to do that.
-When you’re up in the combine and you have a little bit better view,” explains Jeff Moon, market development specialist for Corteva Agriscience in Wisconsin and Minnesota.
+“Harvest is a great time to get up in the combine for a better view of customers' fields,” explains Jeff Moon, market development specialist for Corteva Agriscience in Wisconsin and Minnesota.

 Moon advises spending some time with your growers during harvest, if you can, to get a head start on next year’s field planning.
 He says it’s the perfect time to scout for problems like weeds, crop disease symptoms and downed corn plants.
 You can assess whether your plans were successful for controlling those issues this year.